tru-ID/api-definitions/specs/README.md

     1. Via original YAML files in `build/from-yaml`
     2. Via generated JSON files in `build/from-json`

-The type types of Spring Java classes are generated because the code generated from the dereferenced OpenAPI specification is simplified.
+The different types of Spring Java classes are generated to allow us to evaluate if either is better than the other and if either could be used.